dtrezise/multimodal-video-workflow-spilt-milk/README.md

 ![Sequence 03](images/RW_CatsWorkflow_Seq_03.jpg)

-Adds additional characters (kittens), increasing interaction complexity and motion within the scene.
+Increasing interaction complexity and motion within the scene as the cats wrestle and knock over the glass of milk.

 ---